alexanderepstein/Bash-Snippets/README.md

 ## Cloudup

-A tool that facilitates backing up github repositories to bitbucket
+A tool that facilitates backing up github repositories to bitbucket (if you have ever felt the fear of the github unicorn this could be your savior)

 <div align="center">